jhu-digital-manuscripts/rosa2/rosa-website/rosa-website-core/README.md

     * When to prepare the CSV data, build time? runtime on init?
   * Use Guice in server code, GIN in client code

+**ArchiveDataService**: load data from the archive into the website.
+Any call to this service from the website should cache the results.
+Use this service to front load data, store the website data in memory (or on file?) on website initialization to avoid dependency on the archive?

+  * Copy things into the webapp to maintain proper Google crawlability?
+  * BookDataCSV, CollectionCSV, IllustrationTitleCSV: pre-formatted CSVs to be displayed on screen as is.
+These should be available somewhere for download.
+  * BookCollection, Book: load appropriate archive object on demand.